-NYPD officer set to testify about killing of unarmed teen
+'I thought I was about to be shot,' white NYC officer says

 No gun was found, but a bag of marijuana was floating in the toilet.

+Outside the trial, Graham’s mother called the officer a liar for his testimony that he didn’t see anyone in the apartment.

+“He doesn’t have any remorse, and he doesn’t look like he had any remorse,” Constance Malcolm said.
+“Every day he comes to court he have that stupid grin on his damn face.”

-In opening statements at the disciplinary trial, New York Police Department lawyer Beth Douglas told the judge that Haste should be fired for not following department policy.
+NYPD lawyer Beth Douglas told the judge that Haste should be fired for not following department policy.
 Once Graham ran into his home and locked the door, she said, the officer should have called for backup and waited for instructions from a sergeant.

-Haste’s attorney, Stuart London, called him a “hero officer who was attempting to take a weapon off the street.”
+On cross-examination, she noted Haste never checked in with his sergeant and acted on his own.

+Haste said he reacted using the best of his training and was floored when he discovered there was no gun.

+“If he didn’t have a gun, why would he aggress in that manner?”
+He added, “It didn’t make sense to me.”

 An administrative judge will recommend a punishment that would still need approval from the police commissioner.

-Note: This story has been corrected to show Graham’s mother’s last name is Malcolm, not Malcom.